cytoscape/cytoscape.js-popper/README.md

 ### Usage with Tippy.js

-This extension can also be used to enable [Tippy.js](https://atomiks.github.io/tippyjs/) tooltip functionality with Cytoscape.
+This extension can also be used to enable [Tippy.js](https://atomiks.github.io/tippyjs/v5/) tooltip functionality with Cytoscape.
+Any version of Tippy that is compatible with Popper v1 is compatible with this extension.
+As of this writing, the latest compatible version of Tippy.js is v5.2.1.

-N.B. the creation of many `Tippy` instances at once has performance implications, especially for large graphs.
+The creation of many `Tippy` instances at once has performance implications, especially for large graphs.
 Create each instance on demand, e.g. on `tap`.
-Use [`destroy()`](https://atomiks.github.io/tippyjs/methods/#destroy) instead of `hide()` where possible.
+Use [`destroy()`](https://atomiks.github.io/tippyjs/v5/methods/#destroy) instead of `hide()` where possible.

 ```js
 let node = cy.nodes().first();